amyaitran/lyrics-quizzer/README.md

 A dynamic HTML, CSS, and JavaScript solo project, made for lyrics enthusiasts who want to test their knowledge of song lyrics.

+## Why I Built This Project

+This project was built with the intention of consolidating my knowledge of song lyrics and programming.
+Like many people, I enjoy listening to music and singing songs badly in my car.
+Now, after building this application, I can sing the *correct* lyrics badly.

 ## Technologies Used

 - Javascript